briandgomez/Study/Back End/Data.md

 **unique key** - a number that ensures that each row in a particular column is unique
 **schema** - a list of commands that defines the structure of a database
 **query** - a list of commands that retrieve information from a database or performs other CRUD operations on that database

+### Rules for SQL Schemas
+1. Only use lowercase letters, numbers, and underscores
+2. Use simple and descriptive names for columns
+3. Use simple and descriptive table names
+4. Use a integer primary key for the standard `id` column
+5. Have consistent names for foreign keys (primary key = foo, foreign key = foo_id)

 **MySQL** - an open source program that allows users to create relational databases.
 By using MySQL and SQL users can find and store data based on its relationship with other data
 **MySQL2** - a npm package that allows users to connect to the MySQL database